supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ## Creating the Database Catalog

-_TODO:  create the DB catalog from the CLI, returning the dbcatalog ID_

 Creating the database catalog is probably the most involved step in the process, since you must leave the warm comfort of CDP and get some information from AWS.